A person sitting at a table with a paper.

 Despite their uses, balance sheets come with a few drawbacks.
 The main ones to look out for include:

-• Limited time frame: Balance sheets only reflect finances at a particular moment.
+Balance sheets only reflect finances at a particular moment.
 As a result, they can’t always contextualize trends or predict future performance.
+If you want to see how your business is doing over time, you’ll need to look at other reports, like income statements or cash flow statements.

-• Limited information: Balance sheets offer more breadth than depth.
-While you get info on equity, assets, and liabilities, you should combine a balance sheet and income statement for a more dynamic analysis.
+Balance sheets offer more breadth than depth.
+While you get info on equity, assets, and liabilities, they don’t offer details on profitability or cash flow.
+For example, it won’t explain where your money is coming from or going.
+To get a clearer picture, you should combine a balance sheet and income statement for a more dynamic analysis.

-• Threat of misinformation: Executives with access to balance sheets may change them.
+There’s a risk that someone with access to your balance sheets may manipulate the numbers to make the business look stronger than it actually is.
 To ensure all the values are correct, cross reference other documents and check the footnotes for information.

-Estimation: Some information on a balance sheet requires estimation.
+Some information on a balance sheet requires estimation.
 For example, accounts receivable contributes to a company’s assets.
 However, accounts receivable must estimate what they’ll receive.
 If their judgment is wrong, this affects your documents.
+That’s why you should review and update estimates regularly, especially if there are major changes in your business.

 How to resolve issues with balance sheets.